Understanding breadth first traversal

 Breadth first search explores all neighbours first.

 Just like depth-first search is the generalization of preorder, inorder, and postorder traversals, breadth-first search is the generalization of level traversal.
-The only difference between the level order traversal of a tree and the breadth-first search of a graph is that we maintain map to keep track of nodes that are already scheduled to visit, as graphs can have cycles.
+The only difference between the level order traversal of a tree and the breadth-first search of a graph is that we maintain a set to keep track of nodes that are already scheduled to visit, as graphs can have cycles.

 Liking the course?
 Check our discounted plans to continue learning.